Frank Sampedro: Career

 Sampedro joined Neil Young and Crazy Horse in 1975 to record Zuma.
-He was introduced to the band by bassist/vocalist Billy Talbot in November 1974 during aborted sessions at Chess Studios in Chicago, Illinois, exactly two years after the death of original Crazy Horse second guitarist Danny Whitten.
+He was introduced to the band by bassist/vocalist Billy Talbot in November 1974 during aborted sessions at Chess Studios in Chicago, exactly two years after the death of original Crazy Horse second guitarist Danny Whitten.
 Talbot and Sampedro had initially befriended each other at the house of actress June Fairchild in late 1973 or early 1974.
 Shortly thereafter, Talbot accompanied Sampedro to Ensenada, Baja California, where the latter was temporarily relocating due to a legal matter.
 As they "jammed on the beach with a couple of acoustic guitars," Talbot realized that "[Sampedro] was the guy we could use."

 With the addition of Sampedro on rhythm guitar, Crazy Horse developed a new, streamlined hard rock sound (as opposed to the interwoven, free-form approach of the Whitten era) that served as a seminal influence in the development of grunge and noise rock while also enabling Young to focus more on his lead playing.
 Although Sampedro lacked Whitten's instrumental proficiency at this juncture (leading Young to simplify his writing for the group and initially inspiring skepticism from drummer Ralph Molina), Young would later opine that "Poncho was a resource to be reckoned with.
 He made it possible to play with the Horse."

 Sampedro brought a rawer edge to Crazy Horse, and not just musically.
 "Rock 'n' roll—I thought that meant loot the village and rape the women," recalled Sampedro.
 Much to the consternation of Young, Sampedro frequently used heroin in his early days with the band, leading Young to once jump out of their car in Europe when he realized that Sampedro was procuring the drug.
 On a 1976 tour of Europe and Japan, Sampedro and Talbot took LSD before stepping onstage at the Budokan in Tokyo.
 "I'd hit the strings of my guitar—they were like eighty different colors—and they bounced off the floors and hit the ceiling," Sampedro later recalled.
 According to Young, he and Sampedro did "a lot of illegal things" during this period.